saniyaganesamoorthy/Representation-of-a-Real-World-Problem-as-a-Markov-Decision-Process/README.md

 ## Sample Action

-Write your answer here.

-A sample action is one action selected from the action space.
+Move Right

+The robot moves one cell to the right.

 ---

 ## Transition Probability

-Write your answer here.

-The transition probability explains how the environment moves from one state to another after an action is taken.
+The transition probability specifies the probability of moving from one state to another after taking an action.

 General form: